Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/workshop/02_Getting_Started.md

             $Env:HW_REGION_NAME="ap-southeast-3"
             ```

-3. To provision the CCE cluster in **SIT environment**, navigate to the cloned repository with directory ```../cce-env/sit-demo```.
+3. To provision the CCE cluster in **SIT environment**, navigate to the cloned repository in your with directory ```../cce-env/sit-demo```.
 Execute the below commands to provision the resources.

     **```$ terraform fmt```**: ensure the format is consistent within the codebase <br>
     **```$ terraform init```**: initialize the local environments, install the plugins and modules <br>